Your health is our number one concern.

-As we move forward with resuming float therapy, a few changes will be in place.
 Staff will be taking the following precautions in order to reduce the risk of exposure* for you, staff, and clients that utilize the building.

 - Masks are required in the building.
 Please bring a mask or one will be provided for you before entering.

 - Staff will be wearing a mask at all times.